 There are dozens of diets available, and the information can be confusing.
 Here are some general guidelines to follow.

 - Low-carb diets work, but they provide little fiber.
 The average American only eats 11 grams of fiber a day, and we’re supposed to eat 25-30 grams.
 The low-carb dieter probably eats much less than 11 grams.
-Not very healthy in our opinion.
+This diet can work well, but you may need to supplement with extra fiber.

 - Low-fat works, and is healthy.
 In general, if you follow USDA food pyramid guidelines, you’ll be eating the right proportions.
 Fat has about 9 calories per gram, while carbohydrates and protein have only 4 calories each.
 Also, low-fat dieters retain muscle mass better than low-carb dieters.